U.S. jobless claims fall; four-week average hits 8-1/2-year low

 Economists polled by Reuters had forecast claims rising to 305,000 for the week ended Aug.
 2. Volatility related to the summer automobile plant shutdowns for retooling pushed claims to a 14-year low in July.

-A Labour Department analyst said there were no special factors influencing the state level data.
+A Labor Department analyst said there were no special factors influencing the state level data.

 "The underlying trend seems to be improvement in payrolls.
 The slower pace of claims would be consistent with that,” said Stephen Stanley, chief economist at Pierpont Securities in Stamford, Connecticut.